nilshamerlinck/parallel_pybot/README.md

 What else?
 ==========
 Any question please open an issue, we will be happy to answer you!
 Any change feel free to go for a pull request, and you can of course clone the project but we will appreciate your contributions back :)

+__Disclaimer__
+Please note that I am _not_ a Python developer, so if the code looks naive it's just because I am not procifient enough.
+Python is actually a beautiful language, but I do not have time to study it properly at the moment, so I did the best that I could in the (very short) time I had.